-- 214. In numerous instances in connection with the advertising, marketing, promotion, offering for sale, or sale of their real estate investment related products and services, Defendants have represented, directly or indirectly, expressly or by implication, that they need consumers' financial information to advise consumers on funding real estate deals or to determine whether consumers are qualified for one of their programs. - 215.
-In numerous instances in connection with the advertising, marketing, promotion, offering for sale, or sale of their real estate investment related products and services, Defendants have represented, directly or indirectly, expressly or by implication, that consumers should increase their existing credit card limits and apply for additional financing to do real estate deals. - 216.
-In truth and in fact, in numerous instances in which Defendants have made the representations set forth in Paragraph 214, Defendants do not use consumers' financial information as they represented.
-Instead, the Defendants use consumers' financial information to decide how much to charge them for one of their Advanced Training packages and Inner Circle programs. - 217.
-In truth and in fact, in numerous instances in which Defendants have made the representations set forth in Paragraph 215, Defendants encourage consumers to increase their existing credit card limits and apply for additional financing not to fund real estate deals, but to convince consumers to purchase the Defendants' Advanced Training packages with their newly-available credit. - 218.
-Therefore, Defendants' representations as set forth in Paragraphs 214 and 215 are false and misleading and constitute a deceptive act or practice in violation of the UCSPA, Utah Code § 13-11-4(1).
+235. In numerous instances in connection with the advertising, marketing, promotion, offering for sale, or sale of their real estate investment related products and services, the Nudge Defendants have represented, directly or indirectly, expressly or by implication, that they need consumers' financial information to advise consumers on funding real estate deals or to determine whether consumers are qualified for one of their programs.

+236. In numerous instances in connection with the advertising, marketing, promotion, offering for sale, or sale of their real estate investment related products and services, the Nudge Defendants have represented, directly or indirectly, expressly or by implication, that consumers should increase their existing credit card limits and apply for additional financing to do real estate deals.

+237. In truth and in fact, in numerous instances in which the Nudge Defendants have made the representations set forth in Paragraph 235, the Nudge Defendants do not use consumers' financial information as they represented.
+Instead, the Nudge Defendants use consumers' financial information to decide how much to charge them for one of their Advanced Training packages and Inner Circle programs.
+238. In truth and in fact, in numerous instances in which the Nudge Defendants have made the representations set forth in Paragraph 236, the Nudge Defendants encourage consumers to increase their existing credit card limits and apply for additional financing not to fund real estate deals, but to convince consumers to purchase the Nudge Defendants' Advanced Training packages with their newly-available credit.

+239. Therefore, the Nudge Defendants' representations as set forth in Paragraphs 235 and 236 are false and misleading and constitute a deceptive act or practice in violation of the UCSPA, Utah Code § 13-11-4(1).

-COUNT EIGHT - UNCONSCIONABLE ACTS OR PRACTICES (EXPLOITING CONSUMERS' PERSONAL FINANCIAL INFORMATION TO ENCOURAGE CONSUMERS TO INCUR DEBT OR OTHER FINANCIAL OBLIGATIONS DEFENDANTS KNEW OR SHOULD HAVE KNOWN THE CONSUMER COULD NOT REASONABLY REPAY OR AFFORD)
+COUNT NINE - UNCONSCIONABLE ACTS OR PRACTICES (EXPLOITING CONSUMERS' PERSONAL FINANCIAL INFORMATION TO ENCOURAGE CONSUMERS TO INCUR DEBT OR OTHER FINANCIAL OBLIGATIONS THE NUDGE DEFENDANTS KNEW OR SHOULD HAVE KNOWN THE CONSUMER COULD NOT REASONABLY REPAY OR AFFORD)